 Seemingly dropped in place right from medieval Norway, the traditional wooden stave church belonging to Wisconsin’s Trinity Evangelical Lutheran Church was built on Washington Island to honor the area’s Scandinavian heritage.

-The foundation for the Trinity Evangelical Lutheran Church’s stave church (modeled after a church in Borgun, Norway) was built in 1991 and completed three years later.
-The wooden church is mainly used for ceremonial purposes such as weddings, while the main church building which holds the regular mass is located across the street.
+The foundation for the Trinity Evangelical Lutheran Church’s stave church (modeled after a church in Borgund, Norway) was built in 1991 and completed three years later.
+The wooden church is mainly used for ceremonial purposes such as weddings, while the main church building which holds the regular services is located across the street.
 The stave church is only open seasonally, but the convincing air of Norwegian history permeates year-round.